 This story was first published on November 23, 2020

-When President Franklin Delano Roosevelt took office in the midst of the Great Depression he was facing record unemployment and a host of environmental problems.
+When President Franklin Delano Roosevelt took office in the midst of the Great Depression, he was facing record unemployment and a host of environmental problems.
 Sound familiar?
-In response, FDR established the Civilian Conservation Corps, part his New Deal.
+In response, FDR established the Civilian Conservation Corps, part of his New Deal.
 He introduced the idea to the nation in his second fireside chat broadcast by radio across the country on May 7, 1933.

 More than 3 million young men served in the CCC over its 9-year history, and collectively they are responsible for creating thousands of parks and replanting forests across the country.
 FDR called it his “Tree Army.”

 LISTEN: Could a Resurgence of FDR’s Tree Army Be on the Horizon? (updated 8/13/2021)

 This story is part of our series, Wild Pennsylvania.
 Check out all of our stories here.

 Civilian Conservation Corps in Laurel Hill State Park